paras19961206/Big-Data-Class/README.md

 # Big-Data-Class

-This file has all the codes that I have created in my big data class.
-Please use jupyter notebook to compile the .ipynb files
+These are all the codes that I had written in my my big data class.
+Also, all the codes are required to run the programs are also specified in this program.